harvard-lil/capstone/README.md

     (capstone)$ psql -c "CREATE DATABASE capstone;"
     (capstone)$ fab init_db  # one time -- set up database tables and development Django admin user (capstone)$ fab ingest_volumes  # load in our test volume

+If you have set up access to a tracking tool database in your config, you can import tracking tool data into capstone:
+    (capstone)$ fab ingest_metadata  # load metadata from tracking tool

 Running Capstone Server
 -----------------------